 The Ontario Lottery and Gaming Commission (OLG) launched PROLINE+ on the same day single-bet wagers went live.
 This is the first platform available in Toronto and throughout the Ontario province.
-Many commercial sportsbook operators will apply to become legal and operational within the province into early next year.
+Many commercial sportsbook operators will apply to become legal and operational within the province and its largest city throughout 2022.

 Since things are developing quickly, this page will break down everything you need to know about Toronto’s current and upcoming sports betting industry.

 What Legal Online Sportsbooks And Casinos Are Coming To Toronto?

 Odds are a variety of top-tier sportsbook offerings will come to Toronto as the industry expands.
 Some of these will be local, such as theScore Bet.
 The native Canadian gaming company already has a mobile sportsbook platform up and running in several US states.
 Both theScore Bet and PointsBet have already seen approval from the Alcohol and Gaming Commission of Ontario (AGCO).